 However, Swenson was a huge dog-sledding enthusiast.
 He regularly took his dogs on journeys that lasted weeks.
 But what made him famous was his work and writings on the qualities of a good sled dog.
 As such, he was a key figure in competitive sled racing.

 Because Huskies were bred to run long distances, it makes sense that a sport for racing was created for these dogs.
-It’s a great way to recognize the incredible stamina of these dogs.
+It’s a great way to recognize and reward the incredible stamina of these dogs.

 Mushing is a sport or method of transportation which uses dogs like Huskies or Malamutes.
-In the early 1900s, mushing became popular in Alaska, colder regions of Northern America, northern Europe and the Alps.
+In the early 1900s, mushing became popular in Alaska, colder regions of Northern America, northern Europe and the Swiss Alps.

 Huskies in the Gold Rush